lowRISC/opentitan/hw/ip/spi_device/doc/registers.md

 ## buffer
 SPI internal buffer.

-In Generic mode, this buffer is used for RX/TX buffer.
-In Flash & Passthrough mode, lower 2kB is for Read content emulating eFlash. next 1kB is for Mailbox read/write buffer.
+The lower 2kB is for Read content emulating eFlash.
+The next 1 kB is for Mailbox read/write buffer.
 The rest is 256B SFDP buffer, 32B of CmdFIFO, 32B of AddrFIFO, and 256B of payload FIFO.

 - Word Aligned Offset Range: `0x1000`to`0x1ffc`
 - Size (words): `1024`